AtelierAmber/PipeVisualizer-Updated/plan.md

 sprites like GUI styles can.
 Potential solution would be to add this draw mode to LuaRendering.

+[2.4.X] `TODO` Additional complexity should involve an additional setting or keybind to toggle `passthrough_visualization` to visualize a network through pumps and other entities.

 ## Connection arrows

 Connection arrows represent the `flow_direction` for a given connection.
 They